 3. Read and Listen a Lot

+Japanese has fewer phonemes than most European languages.
+This makes it appear at first as if all new words sound the same.
 It is important to remain patient.
 As with so much in language learning, time heals all wounds.
-You simply have to trust that by continuing to listen, to read using hiragana while gradually mixing in more and more Kanji, the sounds of of the new words in the language will become easier to distinguish from each other.
+You simply have to trust that by continuing to listen and read (using hiragana while gradually mixing in more and more Kanji), the sounds of new words in the language will become easier to distinguish from each other.
+Your intuition for the language, its structure, and its sounds will only grow through continued, ample exposure.

 4. Focus on verbs